IdolFest/nw-idolfest-website/README.md

 ## Set Up

 1. Have a working node/npm dev environment with node <= 16.15.0 (this is due to a [bug in PostCSS](https://github.com/facebook/create-react-app/issues/11565)).
-We suggest using nvm and `nvm install lts`.
+We suggest using nvm and `nvm install 16.15.0`.
-1. `npm install -g gatsby-cli`
+1. `npm install -g gatsby-cli@3.6`
 1. `npm install`
-1. `gatsby develop`
+1. `npm run develop`

 ## Site Builds